ngs-docs/2017-ucsc-metagenomics/quality.rst

    SRR1976948_1_fastqc.zip
    SRR1976948_2_fastqc.zip

+Inside each of the fatqc directories you will find reports from the fastqc.
 You can download these files using your Jupyter Notebook console, if you like;
 or you can look at these copies of them:

 * `SRR1976948_1_fastqc/fastqc_report.html <http://2016-metagenomics-sio.readthedocs.io/en/work/_static/SRR1976948_1_fastqc/fastqc_report.html>`__